 Germans Love David Hasselhoff: The show was Nickelodeon's first huge hit in the United States.
 Many of the cast members have said they were treated like celebrities in the US, causing Beatles-like hysteria wherever they went, but back in Canada they were just normal kids.
 (The show was not seen on national TV in Canada until the late 80s.)

 Klea Scott, a cast member from 1982-1984, went on to star in several American network shows including Brooklyn South.

 And Rekha Shah, a minor cast member in 1986 and 1989, starred in the Canadian teen soap opera "Hillside", which was broadcast on Nickelodeon in 1990-1991 as Fifteen.

 Hey, It's That Voice!: Vanessa Lindores (cast member from 1982 to 1987) had a bit role as "Julie" on the popular Canadian cartoon series The Raccoons.
 Les Lye and Abby Hagyard also worked as voice actors for a number of American cartoons that outsourced their voice talents to Canada, such as The Adventures of Teddy Ruxpin.

-Keep Circulating the Tapes: A DVD release has been imminent since at least 2003, but hasn't come to fruition and, following the CJOH fire, is most likely cancelled.
+Keep Circulating the Tapes: A DVD release has been imminent since at least 2003, but hasn't come to fruition due to issues with the cast members' royalties.

 Missing Episode: For many years, only two episodes from the 1979 season, which aired live in the Ottawa area only, were known to circulate.
 However, when various YCDTOTV and 1980s Nickelodeon fans contacted producer Roger Price, he revealed that he had a full set of tapes of the 1979 season, several of which are now available on YouTube.